AL-377/AL-377.github.io/_pages/about.md

 # 🔥 News
+- 🌟 [2025.09.04]: We’re excited to announce the release the **UI-TARS-2**, which is a major upgrade from UI-TARS-1.5, featuring with enhanced capabilities in GUI, Game, Code and Tool Use.
+It is an "All In One" Agent model, enabling seamless integration of multiple abilities for complex tasks.
+Please check our new [technical report](https://arxiv.org/abs/2509.02544) for more details.
+Refer to more fantastic showcases at our [website](https://seed-tars.com/showcase/ui-tars-2/).
+- 🌟 [2025.04.16]: We shared the latest progress of the UI-TARS-1.5 model in our [blog](https://seed-tars.com/1.5), which excels in playing games and performing GUI tasks, and we open-sourced the [UI-TARS-1.5-7B](https://huggingface.co/ByteDance-Seed/UI-TARS-1.5-7B).
 - 🎉 [2025.08.21] 2 papers been accepted by EMNLP 2025.
 - 🎉 [2025.07.21] [LAM](https://arxiv.org/abs/2412.10047) been accepted by TMLR 2025.
 - 🎉 [2025.05.16] [AXIS](https://arxiv.org/abs/2409.17140) been accepted by ACL 2025.